adelenelai/adelenelai.github.io/_posts/2022-02-28-thestarpollution.md

----
-title:  "Will Malaysia Support Intergovernmental Action on Chemicals, Waste, and Pollution?"
+# Will Malaysia Support Intergovernmental Action on Chemicals, Waste, and Pollution?

----
-###  Letter to the Editor, Your Opinion column, The Star newspaper (28/2/22)
+##  Letter to the Editor, Your Opinion column, The Star newspaper (28/2/22)

 *Below is the unedited version of [my letter published](https://www.thestar.com.my/opinion/letters/2022/02/28/support-action-on-pollution) on 28/2/22 in The Star newspaper.*